aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. In the list of SQL databases, click the **medical(<randomsqlservername>)** entry.

     >**Note**: If the database cannot be found, this likely means the deployment you initiated in Exercise 1 has not completed yet.
-You can validate this by browsing to the Azure Resource Group "AZ500LAB10" (or the name you chose), and selecting **Deployments** from the Settings pane.
+You can validate this by browsing to the Azure Resource Group **AZ500LAB10-<inject key="DeploymentID" enableCopy="false"/>** (or the name you chose), and selecting **Deployments** from the Settings pane.

 1. On the SQL database blade, in the **Settings** section, click **Connection strings**.